nzgather/Gather-Resources-Dev/building-the-web/content/Building With Wordpress.md

 ### Sidestepping the loop

-It may be necessary to pull in posts onto a page which Wordpress doesn't automatically thinks belongs there.
+It may be necessary to pull in posts onto a page which Wordpress doesn't automatically think belongs there.
 Maybe it's a "Recent Posts" in a sidebar, or we're doing "Related Posts".

 To do that, we can query [get_posts](http://codex.wordpress.org/Template_Tags/get_posts) and run through the array with our own PHP foreach loop.
 In order to retain default functionality that rely on globals (like `the_title()` we need to override the global `$post` for each loop and then reset it once we're done.)